 \section{Mock \texorpdfstring{$\hat{Z}$}{Z}-invariants}

-In this section we discuss the various considerations on constructing the mock \texorpdfstring{$\hat{Z}$}{Z}-invariants, proposing explicit expressions for specific families of three-manifolds, comparing different approaches, and analysing the modular properties in details.
+In this section we discuss various considerations on constructing the mock \texorpdfstring{$\hat{Z}$}{Z}-invariants, and proposing explicit expressions for specific {instances} of three-manifolds, comparing different approaches, and analysing the modular properties in details.